Mayor Scott Singer

 - Palm Beach County Independent School Surtax Oversight Committee

-Scott has twice been named a Home Rule Hero by the Florida League of Cities for his advocacy for Boca Raton residents’ ability to make decisions on local issues.
+Scott has received three Home Rule Hero awards from the Florida League of Cities for his advocacy for Boca Raton residents’ ability to make decisions on local issues.

 In addition to his public service and roles on boards of several non-profit organizations, Mayor Singer’s community involvement has included: